-Class / Training / Session / COVID 19 Policy
+Class / Training / Sessions - our Policy

 When attending any class or training, you acknowledge that the Facilitator or Jayne Micallef is NOT responsible for any changes in your wellbeing, your emotional situation or your physical and medical condition.

 To show interest in attending any of our classes or workshops, complete the online booking form.
 Payment details will be emailed directly on receipt of your completed booking form.